 Marathon de Sables 2019 in Words and Pictures

-The Marathon des Sables, the original desert ultra held each year in southern Morocco, is being staged for the 34th time in 2019.
+The Marathon des Sables, the original desert ultra held in southern Morocco, was staged for the 34th time in 2019.
 It is a six-stage race run over seven days and over a total distance of approximately 250 kilometres.
 Medical care and (rationed) water are provided at checkpoints and at the camps, but otherwise competitors must be self-sufficient, which means carrying their food, equipment and bedding for the whole of the week on their backs.
-More than 20,000 people have run the Marathon des Sables since it began in 1986 - in 2019 there are around 800 competitors.
+More than 20,000 people have run the Marathon des Sables since it began in 1986 - in 2019 there were around 800 competitors.
 For many runners, the MdS is such an adventure that they describe the experience of the race as life-changing.
 Photos courtesy Cimbaly Marathon des Sables.

 Read more about the Marathon des Sables.
 And read interviews with competitors from this year -

 The Long Day, Day 4 of MdS 2019, ran near the Morocco-Algeria border through desolate terrain - baked earth, gravel plain, some sand dunes - and a sand-storm.

 Here’s how the Marathon des Sables 2019 unfolded

 Day Zero minus One.
 The 800 or so competitors for the Marathon des Sables 2019 arrived in Ouarzazate in southern Morocco and were transported east to the first campsite in the desert near Erfoud.

 Day Zero, is spent in the first camp verifying gear.
 Competitors must carry a list of mandatory equipment, including compass, whistle and survival blanket as well as all their own food and bedding.

 Tents are made from hessian supported on pegs with a carpet to lie on.
 They provide no warmth - and the desert can be cold at night - but they do offer shade from the desert sun.
 Usually there are ten competitors per tent.